 In order to improve computational efficiency, we will assume from here onward that the cell bundles are circular.
 This means that we can use the so-called multipole expansion method, an explanation of which is provided in e.g. [6, Appendix C].
 The method relies on the idea that functions in $L^2(\partial D)$ are, on each circular ∂D_i , 2π -periodic so we may approximate by the leading order terms of a Fourier series representation.
-We found that in most cases as few as seven terms was sufficient to give satisfactory results.
+We found that as few as seven terms was sufficient to give satisfactory results.

 Using such an approach we can find, for each fixed $\delta > 0$, the N values of $\omega \in \mathbb{C}$ such that there exists a nontrivial solution to (21).
-For the case where N=50 the results are shown in Figure 2.
+For the case where N = 50 the results are shown in Figure 2.
 We see that there is a range of frequencies where the (the real part of the) resonances occur most commonly.
 As N is increased, the resonances become increasingly dense in this region.
 In fact, with the current arrangement, this range of frequencies does not change as N increases.
 Instead, the region becomes increasingly densely filled.

 It is also seen from Figure 2 that the imaginary parts of the resonances is smallest in the region where they are most dense.
-This means that these frequencies experience the least significant attenuation, suggesting that this range of frequencies is that which we might call "easily audible".

-The reason $\omega_1 = 0.0002284 - 0.0000526i$ has been omitted from Figure 2 is due to its $O(10^{-5})$ imaginary part.
+This means that these frequencies experience the least significant attenuation, suggesting that tones in this range will be most easily audible.
+The reason $\omega_1 = 0.0002284 - 0.0000526i$ has been omitted from Figure 2 is due to its $O(10^{-4})$ imaginary part.
 This is not only inconvenient for plotting but also means that this resonant mode will suffer much greater attenuation and thus will be a less significant part of the motion over time.